pisanorg/Student-Git-Docs/git-guide/committing.md

 To view previous commit messages, you can use the command `git log`.
 (Press `q` once to exit)

-This will all of the previous commits that are in the current branch, in reverse chronological order.
+This will list all of the previous commits that are in the current branch, in reverse chronological order.
 For example:
 ```
 $ git log